Plato-solutions/artifician/README.md

 <p align="center">

-Artifician is an event driven framework developed to simplify and speed up the process of preparation of the datasets for Artificial Intelligence models.
+Artifician is an event driven library developed to simplify and speed up the process of preparation of the datasets for Artificial Intelligence models.

 <br />

 </div>

+# Getting Started

 ## Pre-requisites
 - [**python**](https://www.python.org/) **v3.6** or later